vosbek/bl-docs-/architecture.md

 ## Overview

-The Multi-Agent Jira Card Creation System is a containerized local application that automates the creation of high-quality Jira cards using AI agents.
-The system follows a microservices-within-container pattern with clear separation between frontend, backend, and AI processing components.
+The Multi-Agent Jira Card Creation System is a containerized local application that automates the creation of high-quality Jira cards using AI agents with codebase analysis and database integration capabilities.
+The system analyzes 50+ local repositories and Oracle database schemas to generate context-aware, implementation-specific Jira cards.
+It follows a microservices-within-container pattern with clear separation between frontend, backend, repository analysis, database integration, and AI processing components.

 ## High-Level Architecture